 You can only look at the market prices and availability for the planet you’re currently docked at.
 Any profit you might make from other systems will require your own notes, or a fair guess at what they might pay highly for.
 Poor Agricultural colonies will obviously sell food and textiles cheap.
 Industrial planets will have some wealth and necessity to buy that food, and can hook you up with technological goods needed by agricultural planets.
 You won’t make serious profits without foreknowledge of the cheapest supplier and the wealthiest buyer, but you can usually do well enough to buy low and sell high with this basic status information.

-Greater money requires greater risk, either in the form of trading to lawless systems your competition fears, or in the trading of illegals like guns and slaves.
+Greater money requires greater risk, either in the form of trading to the lawless systems your competition fears, or in the trading of contraband like guns and slaves.
 You’ll continue in this fashion, buying goods and fuel then offloading them as you can, until you make enough money to seriously jump into one of the side professions.
 I call them “side” because they will be fun, but trading will always be the most valuable profession you can take.

 Should you get tired of a certain galaxy, you can buy an expensive one-shot jump drive to cycle through the eight galaxies available.
 The galaxies appear to be generated “on the fly” (which obviously saves on storage space and makes the whole show possible), so there’s not a particular benefit to heading to a new one.
 One will not be vastly wealthier than another, though you might luck out and buy cargo in one galaxy for next to nothing and offload it to a planet in another galaxy for ridiculous sums.
 Still, cross-galaxy trading is made prohibitive by the cost of the jump drives, and the drives are really just meant to offer a change of scenery.
 Switching galaxies may also trigger special missions (the same added to the C64 port) that add a little variety, or a special cargo, or an alien attack, but nothing vastly outside the confines of what you’d normally be doing.

 I suppose I can’t call the game graphically impressive, but the 3-D effect is pulled off convincingly.
 Most important is a speedy framerate, which the NES is able to keep up consistently.
-The vector graphics ships move and spin crisply, and the engine even knows to block out lines that would be hidden by opposite sides of the ship, making them look solid instead of like wireframe models.
+The vector-like ships move and spin crisply, and the engine even knows to block out lines that would be hidden by opposite sides of the ship, making them look solid instead of like wireframe models.
 Their lack of other detail make identification sometimes difficult, especially at a distance, but different ship and ship types do exist and are distinguished through their exaggerated shapes and outlines.
 Though some ships reuse wedge and triangle shapes perhaps a little too often, their wide difference in sheer size help in identifying them.
 You’ll never mistake a small police craft for a lumbering transport.
 Your enemies will also help you recognize them by shooting at you eagerly.

 The ship’s controls work reasonably well, with obvious changes to accommodate the two-button setup of the NES controller.
 Pitch and roll are mapped to the D-pad.
 You have no yaw control though, so any turns to the left or right must be made by rolling 90 degrees in that direction and then pulling the stick back.
 It’s a mild annoyance, but you don’t have that many things in space you can hit, and it doesn’t seriously impede your tracking of other ships.
 Most of your ship driving will simply be pointing your nose in the appropriate direction and waiting.
 Holding down the B button acts as a shift key for the D-pad, allowing you to change your speed or scroll through your options.